Inputs from the dendritic tree

 - For object recognition, instead of training a network to classify a specific set of objects, can we train a network just to classify all the different objects spatially, even though it doesn’t know and not yet trained to name or a class of what it is?
 For every new image, it just has to be able to differentiate all the elements in the object irrespective of whether they have encountered them in previous training sets or not.
 If you show humans an object in an image, even though they haven’t seen that object before, they identify as a unique object, whatever it may be.

-- Model class (f) : The function used to map inputs to outputs like models of neurones discussed above.
+- Model class (f) : The function used to map inputs to outputs like models of neurons discussed above.

-- Binary representation: Many neurones are involved in representing one concept and one neurone is involved in representing many concepts.
+- Binary representation: Many neurons are involved in representing one concept and one neuron is involved in representing many concepts.